GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 DEA's Landsat near-real-time (NRT) data experienced downtime from 6 March to 9 March (UTC) due to planned USGS maintenance.
 This has now resolved and the NRT data has resumed being published as normal from 10 March (UTC) onwards.

-We are currently working to fill in the gap in the data to the greatest extent possible.
+We are now working to retroactively fill in data gap as much as possible.

 ## 5 Mar 2025: Version 2.0.0 of DEA Land Cover released